taranelgin32/emotion-detection-cnn/README.md

 - **`Math156project.ipynb`** – Jupyter Notebook containing the CNN model, training process, and evaluation.
 - **`archive.zip`** – Dataset containing images of facial expressions for training and testing.
+- **`Emotion Detection as Facial Images.pdf`** – Final project report on building a Convolutional Neural Network (CNN) to classify facial emotions from the FER-2013 dataset.